xingzhejun/FCDiffuser/README.md

 # FCDiffuser
 Code for 'FCDiffuser: Frequency-Cascaded Diffusion Model with Spectral Fidelity for Offline Reinforcement Learning'

-The code will be published soon!
+The code is almost here! will be published within one week.